 - Unless you’re very confident with your placement accuracy it’s worth clicking each one in turn and checking its X,Y coordinates to ensure it’s 0mm and 0mm on the left-hand pages and 148mm and 0mm on the right-hand pages.

 The final print process requires being connected to a printer that can print duplex, or double-sided.
+These instructions assume you have an A4 printer and have used the A5 template (so you can fit two A5 pages into one side of A4 paper).
 To print with imposition, choose File > Print Booklet.
 Click Print Settings and make sure (1) the correct printer is selected, and (2) in Setup, the Paper Size is A4 and orientation is landscape.

 Now, in THIS dialog, click the Printer button (ignore InDesign’s warning), and pick Finishing from the popup menu that initially says Layout.
 (Note: different printers will use different names for this; you may need to explore the options.)
 Make sure it’s set to print 2-sided and binding is on a ‘short edge.’

 Click Print to close this dialog.
 Then, in the window you get back to, click to the General pane, set the number of copies to print (perhaps just one to check everything first), and click OK.
 Finally in the Print Booklet window…

 - Use the Preview pane to make sure it seems right,